dc-fukuoka/diffuse/README.md

 compare the results between implicit method and explicit method. explicit method program is expl.F90.
-the animation shows that how a gaussian ware decays at k = kmax/2
+the animation shows that how a gaussian wave decays at k = kmax/2
 # 1.

     dt        = 1.0d-6